 - In depth and detailed sharing of best practices and pitfalls within the development process.

-- Seed future understanding of basic development principles and practices that leads to better policies and projects.
+- Seed future understanding of basic development principles and practices that leads to better projects.

 - Provide a collegial and non-competitive atmosphere to learn and grow within your respective fields.